PubInv/general-purpose-alarm-device/README.md

 Demonstration of SPI controller and Peripheral for single byte transmission.

 ### Hardware
-* PCB designed for predominatly surface mount production.
+* PCB designed for predominantly surface mount production.
 We used JLCPCB.
 Some had assembly of parts not avaiable through JLCPCB.
 * An enclosure for the electronics which is designed to be easily mounted (for example, with flanges for zip ties.)
 * RJ12 Data Cable connection for signal (and optional power) between host and GPAD.
-* Light alert by five, 5mm white LEDs driven at about 20 mA.
+* Light alert by five, 5 mm white LEDs driven at about 20 mA.
 * Acoustic alert by 5V buzzer, 85 dB at 10 cm.
-On board Piezo self excited buzzer or through a 0.1" two pin headder for off board buzzer (103 dB).
+On board Piezo self excited buzzer or through a 0.1" two pin header for off board buzzer (103 dB).
 * Text display with back lit, 20x4 character LCD.
-* Single User Button labled "MUTE" on enclosure
+* Single User Button labeled "MUTE" on enclosure.
 * Recessed reset button.
-* Power on status LED
+* Power on status LED.
-* USB port for Firmware development and low power operation
+* USB port for Firmware development and low power operation.
 * An I2C output for controller of devices TBD.
-Connection by locking JST connector: S04B-XASK-1(LF)(SN)
+Connection by locking JST connector: S04B-XASK-1(LF)(SN).
-* Power from wall supply on barrel jack 2.1mm at 9-12V <= 1000mA (or from host controlling device at 5V or 12V on the SPI interface)
+* Power from wall supply on barrel jack 2.
+1mm at 9-12V <= 1000mA (or from host controlling device at 5V or 12V on the SPI interface).

 ### A Simulation with WokWi
-Our project developement benifited greatly from Wokiwi.
-Visit: https://wokwi.com/ In paralle with schematic capture, PCB design an dfabrication we have written in the "simulation" directory both the diagram and two sketches that simulate our hardware.
+Our project development benefited greatly from Kiwi.
+Visit: https://wokwi.com/ In paralle with schematic capture, PCB design a dfabrication we have written in the "simulation" directory both the diagram and two sketches that simulate our hardware.
 One of them, that Rob wrote on Saturday, August 13th, implements [this rudimentary api](https://github.com/PubInv/general-alarm-device/tree/main/simulation/robSimulatinSat13), without supporting messages.
 The other shows the use of the LCD.
 These should be integrated together to create the initial firmware for the project.
 Meanwhile, we can simulate the device successfully in WokWi.
-While the Version 1 PCBs and PCAs were on order, Lee wrote and sumulated factory test software on WokWi.
+While the Version 1 PCBs and PCAs were on order, Lee wrote and simulated factory test software on WokWi.
 See project at: https://wokwi.com/projects/345960281987351124
 ![Factory Test Simulation on Wokwi](https://user-images.githubusercontent.com/5836181/206513709-647a1ac0-0031-4747-92a4-0e64b3a6de9e.png)

-Factory Test Simulation files can be found at: [./simulation/FactoryTest](./simulation/FactoryTest) ALthough we eventualy sent a Rev 1 GPAD to Oluseyi 'Seyi' Adeniyi made enhancements to our factory test with out ever having hardware.
+Factory Test Simulation files can be found at: [./simulation/FactoryTest](./simulation/FactoryTest) Although we eventually sent a Rev 1 GPAD to Oluseyi 'Seyi' Adeniyi made enhancements to our factory test without ever having hardware.

 # Possible Evolution Stages of the Project
 Ideas from the cap stone projects
 1. Wifi interface and batter power
-2. Audio voice play back for messages
+2. Audio voice play back for messages.

-In each of these phases, we imagine extentions of the API.
+In each of these phases, we imagine extensions of the API.

-# Volunteer Skills (and Skilles Needed)
+# Volunteer Skills (and Skills Needed)

 Project Lead, Product Definition, Robert L. Read, founder of Public Invention.

 Enclosure design, component procurement for rev1, project facilitator, initial board bring-up, board layout design contributor, Lawrence Kincheloe of Speccollective who is a computer scientist by training, and an electrical engineer as well as a hobby inventor by vocation.

-Mentor and coach hardware, firmware, (Forrest) Lee Erickson, Physicist who pretends to be electrical engineer,  with experence in firmware development, Design for Manufactur, Design for Test and developer of Novel and Diverse Spelling.
+Mentor and coach hardware, firmware, (Forrest) Lee Erickson, Physicist who pretends to be electrical engineer, with experience in firmware development, Design for Manufacture, Design for Test and developer of Novel and Diverse Spelling.

-Factory Test and API Firmware Controbutor, Oluseyi 'Seyi' Adeniyi.
+Factory Test and API Firmware Contributor, Oluseyi 'Seyi' Adeniyi.

 We need volunteers:
 1. Arduino engineers who can both code and make very simple circuits.
 2. Schematic capture and PCB layout designers.
-We are using KiCad.
+We are using TICAD.
 3. Mechanical engineers who can design sturdy enclosures that keep the system bright and loud.
 4. Embedded firmware engineers who can design an effective, evolving API and the transport bindings that they require.
 5. GUI experts who can address issues such as how to effective alarm and silence.
 6. Marketers who can promote and evangelize the project.
 7. Possible a project manager who can organize volunteers and keep them enthused and motivated to move forward.

 # The Potential for a Product

 Like everything done by Public Invention, this is a fully open project that will be released under fully open hardware and software licenses.